 The smell of cigarette and cigar smoke is unique and pervasive, such that non-smokers will immediately notice it once they enter a room.
-Successfully getting rid of this smell from any space, like a room, garage, study, or foyer will require the right tools and the appropriate preparation.
-Removing cigarette smoke odor from your home can be a challenging task so here are some tips to make it easier.
+Successfully getting rid of this smell from any space, like a room, garage, study, or foyer, will require the right tools and the appropriate preparation.
+Removing cigarette smoke odor from your home can be challenging, so here are some tips to make it easier.

 Preventing A Lasting Smell

-One key component in making the job easier is preparing the area that will be exposed to the cigarette smoke.
+One key component in making the job easier is preparing the area exposed to cigarette smoke.
 Having continuous airflow going out of the room through open windows or doors will help ensure that the smell of cigarettes will not stick around.
-Ash and ashtrays should be taken out of the rooms as soon as possible.
-If a room or area will be designated as a smoking area, minimizing the amount of cloth or other fabrics in the room will reduce the amount of odor that will be left behind.
+You should take ash and ashtrays out of the rooms as soon as possible.
+If a room or area is designated as a smoking area, minimizing the amount of cloth or other fabrics in the room will reduce the amount of odor left behind.

-However, a lot of the time there will be no chance to prepare your home for cigarette smoke exposure.
-Rude guests can sometimes smoke in areas that have no air exhaust and thus would be difficult to clean.
-In this scenario, quick action on the side of the homeowner can be critical to reducing the resulting odor left behind.
-Immediate removal of all cigarette butts an ash needs to be done.
-Then exposing the room to outside air by opening a window will help a lot.
+However, a lot of the time, there will be no chance to prepare your home for cigarette smoke exposure.
+Rude guests can sometimes smoke in areas with no air exhaust and thus would be difficult to clean.
+In this scenario, quick action on the homeowner’s side can be critical to reducing the resulting odor left behind.
+Immediate removal of all cigarette butts and ash needs to be done.
+Then exposing the room to the outside air by opening a window will help a lot.
 The homeowner can use appliances like a box fan to increase the airflow to the outside and facilitate proper ventilation.
-If an odor still remains, it is time to take steps to clean the contents of the room.
+If an odor remains, it is time to take steps to clean the room’s contents.

 Need it Done Right?